vekatze/neut/book/src/modules-and-sources.md

 `mirror` is a list of URLs of a dependency.

 `enable-preset` makes the dependency behave similarly to the Prelude in other languages.
-If enabled, the names provided by that dependency are imported automatically into every file in our module.
+If enabled, the names listed in the dependency's `preset` are imported automatically into every file in our module.

 ## Basics of Source Files